boldsuck/haveno-reto-docs/docs/the-project/account_limits.md

 To sign your account you have to buy XMR following these requirements:

 - trade amount is greater than or equal to 0.1 XMR and lesser than or equal to 3 XMR
-- offer must be in a market that requires signing (USD, EUR, CAD, GBP, AUD, BRL)
 - seller's account must have been signed for over 30 days at the time of the signing trade

 Through taking an offer you can make sure that the offer fulfils the requirements to sign your account.
 Making an offer could not sign your account, because taker could be unable to sign your account (signed since less than 30 days, or unsigned).